 If that’s too time-consuming for you, you can soak them in water although be sure to dry them well after.

-1. Cook Chestnut Mushroom on High Heat
+Cook Chestnut Mushrooms on High Heat

 The simple fact is that mushrooms need to be properly browned to be tasty and this requires high heat.

-2. Give the Chestnut Mushrooms Room to Breathe
+Give the Chestnut Mushrooms Room to Breathe

 If the pan is overcrowded and too many mushrooms are cooking at the same time the mushrooms will start to steam.

 Lots and Lots of Butter

-The trick is to almost brown the butter before you add the mushrooms, that way you know the fat is hot.
+The trick is to *almost* brown the butter before you add the mushrooms, that way you know the butter is hot and ready to go.